lanl-ansi/PowerWaterModels.jl/docs/src/quickguide.md

 # Use WaterModels to set the partitioning of flows in the water network.
 WM.set_flow_partitions_num!(data, 5)

-# Specify the power and water formulation types separately.
+# Specify the power and water formulation types jointly.
 pwm_type = PowerWaterModel{LinDist3FlowPowerModel, PWLRDWaterModel}

 # Solve the joint optimal power-water flow problem and store the result.